Myths vs realities

-Myth: People often lie about being raped because they regret having sex with someone or out of spite or for attention.
+Myth: People often lie about being raped because they regret having sex with someone or for attention.

-Fact: Disproportionate media focus on false rape allegations perpetuates the public perception that lying about sexual violence is common when in fact the opposite is true.
+Fact: Disproportionate media focus on false rape allegations can give the impression it's common for people to lie about sexual violence.
+This is not true.
 False allegations of rape are very rare.
-The vast majority of survivors choose not to report to the police.
-One significant reason for this is the fear of not being believed.
-It's really important we challenge this myth so those who've experienced sexual violence can get the support and justice they need and deserve.
+Most victims and survivors never report to the police.
+One reason for this is the fear of not being believed.
+It's really important we challenge this myth so those who've been through sexual violence can get the support and justice they need and deserve.

 Myth: Only young, 'attractive' women and girls, who flirt and wear 'revealing' clothes, are raped.

 Fact: People of all ages and appearances, and of all classes, cultures, abilities, genders, sexualities, races and religions, are raped.
 Rape is an act of violence and control; the perceived 'attractiveness' of a victim has very little to do with it.
-There is no excuse or mitigation for sexual violence and it is never the victim/survivor's fault.
-What someone was wearing when they were raped or how they behave is irrelevant.
+There is no excuse for sexual violence and it is never the victim/survivor's fault.
+What someone was wearing when they were raped is completely irrelevant.

-Myth: Once a man is sexually aroused he cannot help himself; he has to have sex.
+Myth: Once a man is sexually aroused he can't help himself; he has to have sex.

 Fact: Men can control their urges to have sex just as women can; no-one needs to rape someone for sexual satisfaction.
-Rape is an act of violence and control, not sexual gratification.
-It cannot be explained away and there are no excuses.
+Rape is an act of violence and control.
+It can't be explained away and there are no excuses.